Jake1510/ooip-tutorial-library/docs/index.md

 ## How to Use This Site

-Start with the [Features](./Features/FunctionBlocks.md) section to learn about individual OO features, then explore [Patterns](./Patterns/Singleton.md) to see how you can start putting them together.
+Start with the [Features](./features/FunctionBlocks.md) section to learn about individual OO features, then explore [Patterns](./patterns/Command.md) to see how you can start putting them together!

 ---